benhagen/dossier/README.md

 Not really something you should want to deploy for public consumption yet, but it has been incredibly useful as a personal/internal tool.

 Current data sources include:
-DNS/hostname:
+* DNS/hostname:
-whois
+* whois
-DNS
+* DNS
-SHODAN
+* Shodan Information (if API key is provided)

 IPv4 Address:
-Reverse DNS
+* Reverse DNS
-GeoIP Information (via MaxMind)
+* GeoIP Information (via MaxMind)
-Shodan Information (if API key is provided)
+* Shodan Information (if API key is provided)
-ARIN Record (via the Arin WebAPI)
+* ARIN Record (via the Arin WebAPI)

 No attempt has been made to implement IPv6.

 The following steps will get Dossier working on an Ubuntu 12.04 machine:
-Download the MaxMind GeoLite Cuty Free datafile from: http://geolite.maxmind.com/download/geoip/database/GeoLiteCity.dat.gz Unzip and put it in the same directory as dossier.py sudo apt-get install python-pip sudo pip install flask requests pygeoip dnspython shodan ./app.py
+1. Download the MaxMind GeoLite Cuty Free datafile from: http://geolite.maxmind.com/download/geoip/database/GeoLiteCity.dat.gz
+2. Unzip and put it in the same directory as dossier.py
+3. sudo apt-get install python-pip
+4. sudo pip install flask requests pygeoip dnspython shodan
+5. ./app.py
-Goto: http://127.0.0.1:5000 in your web browser
+6. Goto: http://127.0.0.1:5000 in your web browser

 The flask application should be configurable as any other WSGI application for "permanent" installation.
 See: http://flask.pocoo.org/docs/deploying/ for more information

 Next Steps:
-Implement (better) logging
+* Implement (better) logging
-Add more information resources
+* Add more information resources